-If a student wishes to continue their study into a Major/Minor or Double Major, they will be able to undertake units from the Robotics and Mechatronics strand of the course.
+If a student wishes to continue their study into a Major/Minor, they will be able to undertake units from the Robotics and Mechatronics strand of the course.
 Here, students will create and program digital robots to perform a variety of tasks as well as explore machine learning and artificial intelligence.